nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Updates the reminderList only when the dashboard is being viewed
     * Pros: No need to update every single time a command is executed, increasing performance
-    * Cons: In the future, if we want to stay on the dashboard view when other commands are executed, we would require the setting of the "DirtyFlag" in order to update the reminderList
+    * Cons: In the future, if we want to stay on the dashboard view when other commands are executed, we would require the setting of the "DirtyFlag" to update the reminderList

 * **Alternative 2:** Updates Reminders when commands are executed
     * Pros: Reminders will always be up to date